Skip to content

 6. Neural Swarm Optimization: When you type an objective, the engine proactively suggests mission-specific templates via the Template Discovery Hub.

-7. Recursion Guard: To prevent circular token-burn, the engine enforces a maximum Swarm Depth of 5 (managed in AppState).
+7. Recursion Guard: To prevent circular token-burn, the engine enforces a configurable Max Swarm Depth (default: 5, set via MAX_SWARM_DEPTH in .env).

 8. Mission Analysis (Agent 99): Toggle the "Analysis" switch next to the Run button to trigger a post-mission debrief powered by LanceDB vector synthesis.